pda-freddi/zen-messages/README.md

 # Mixed Messages

-This project is part of **Codecademy's Full Stack Enginnering Path's** portfolio projects.
+This project is part of **Codecademy's Full Stack Engineering Path's** portfolio projects.

 The objective was to build a javascipt terminal application that generates a random message output when run.